mk-fg/fgtk/README.rst

 Only requirement is for each ciphertext to have unique "salt" value, so that they can only be decrypted separately, even if stored in one big plaintext file together.

+Named like that because it separates hmac-salt from stuff.

 See general docs on FIDO2/Webauthn for more info on how it all works.

 .. _8-attempts-lockout PIN: https://support.yubico.com/hc/en-us/articles/4402836718866-Understanding-YubiKey-PINs